St. Denis Hearts Open to the World

 Our goals for 2019 are as follows:

 Christ the King Katito Parish (Kisumu District) is a rural parish of the Kisumu Archdiocese, serving as the home church for eight villages near Katito.
 Until 2016, Christ the King's church was an open-air gazebo and several makeshift chapels.
 Led by Fr.
 Alfred Atemo and a strong parish council, the community has been building a new and permanent church, and HOW has assisted with its construction.
-Goal: Purchase of pews to support church opening ($5,000).
+Goal: Painting and exterior site work to complete the church ($5,000).

 Nyakach County Hospital (Pap-Onditi, Nyando District) is a public hospital serving approximately 68,000 persons scattered among rural communities near Pap-Onditi.
 The hospital has 38 beds, often occupied by more than one patient.
 The hospital has only one physician, and is limited to simple procedures.
 Expanding upon the installation of a drilled borehole for clean running water (completed in 2017 through the generous support of St. Denis HOW donors), the hospital seeks to improve sanitary facilities.
 Goal: Installation of flush toilets and sinks ($15,000).